Sisi198/EEG-Study/README.md

 Step 1. open the EEGLAB

 Step 2. click file -> load the exisiting dataset

+<span style="color:red"> this is just for prac.
+In real experiemental setting, I need to import data in a right format</span>

 Step 3. find and click the "eeglab_data.set"